Dragon4396/restaurant-order-data-analysis/README.md

 # Prerequisites
 Before you begin, ensure you have met the following requirements:
-·A working Python installation (3.6 or higher is recommended) ·pip (Python Package Installer)
+- A working Python installation (3.6 or higher is recommended)
+- pip (Python Package Installer)

 # Installation and Setup
 Follow these steps to set up and run this project: